OpenSourceEconomics/ruspy/README.md

-# Optimal Replacement of GMC Bus Engines: An Empirical Model of Harold Zurcher
+# Optimal replacement of GMC bus engines: An empirical model of Harold Zurcher

 Ruspy is an open-source software package for estimating and simulating infinite horizon single agent discrete choice model in the setting of